nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## 0. Introduction

 &nbsp;&nbsp;&nbsp;&nbsp; Hello new developer!
-We are pleased to welcome you into our team and we hope that you will enjoy your time working with us.
-DoMePlease is a reliable task management application that accepts 3 kinds of tasks, namely: floating tasks, deadlines and events.
+We are pleased to welcome you into our team and we hope that you will enjoy your time working with us. sTask is a reliable task management application that accepts 3 kinds of tasks, namely: floating tasks, deadlines and events.
 This application caters to users who prefer using the command-line interface.
 Our Developer Guide introduces you to our code base so that you can dive straight into code without much lead-time.
 The documents listed provide details about how to extend our application using Java's various APIs.

 Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away --Antoine de Saint-Exupery